 Analysis, planning, and budgeting is better with Wdata than it is with a spreadsheet because the Workiva platform behaves just like a familiar spreadsheet but also is able to work with multiple dimensions using clean data.
 Wdata is a cloud application and therefore can scale on demand.
 Desktop spreadsheets and even on-premises business intelligence systems have limited scalability.

 Wdata is designed to be managed by the finance department, not IT.
 It is best suited for those companies with a Finance IT function—a team of individuals with a deep understanding of finance and accounting but who also are competent in working with technology.
 Our Office of Finance research finds that half (52%) of companies with 500 or more employees have a Finance IT function in their organizations.

 I recommend that all companies that are using the Wdesk platform, especially for internal or external financial reporting, performance reporting, or for preparing regulatory reports (including public disclosures), evaluate Wdata.

 About the Author

-Robert heads Ventana Research's CFO and business research, which includes the application of IT to finance and business process optimization, particularly continuous accounting and continuous planning; control systems and analytics; and price and revenue optimization.
+Robert heads Ventana Research's CFO and business research, which includes the application of IT to finance and business process optimisation, particularly continuous accounting and continuous planning; control systems and analytics; and price and revenue optimisation.
 Prior to joining Ventana, he was an equity research analyst at several firms, as well as a consultant with McKinsey and Company.
 Robert was an Institutional Investor All-American Team member and on the Wall Street Journal All-Star list.
-Robert earned his bachelor of arts in Economics/Finance at Hampshire College, an MBA in Finance/Accounting at Columbia University, and is a CFA charter holder.
+Robert earned his bachelor of arts in Economics/Finance at Hampshire College, an MBA in Finance/Accounting at Columbia University and is a CFA charter holder.